ESOS

 However, you would still need to;

-make an online notification to the Environmental Agency to specify that this is how you are compliant with ESOS Phase 3.
+notify the Environmental Agency via the MESOS reporting system that this is how you are compliant with ESOS Phase 4.